 Are credit ratings reliable?

 “Is it reliable?
 Does it really define the company’s health?
 By whom has been it issued?
 And who requested it?”
-Those and similar questions concerning the reliability of a company’s creditworthiness assessment, whether positive or negative, are not unusual.
+Those and similar questions concerning the reliability of creditworthiness assessments are not unusual.
 To clarify any doubt, there are just few important notions you should know.

-They may be used as synonyms, but credit rating and credit scoring are two quite different evaluation models.
+They may be used as synonyms, but rating and credit score are two quite different evaluation.

 Differences between solicited and unsolicited ratings

-Unlike solicited ratings, where credit assessment includes also private data and information provided by the issuer itself, unsolicited ratings are based on public data only.
-They can also be issued by the Rating Agency without any external commission, generally for promotional purpose.
+The main difference is the availability of information for the evaluation.
+Unlike solicited ratings, where the assessment is based also on private information provided by the issuer itself, unsolicited ratings are based on public data only.

 Who should pay for Credit Ratings and how?

-Which business model should a Rating Agency adopt, i.e. who should pay for a credit rating, is a complicated and debated question as it concerns potential conflicts of interest.
+By whom Rating Agencies should be paid, it's a complicated and debated question as it concerns potential conflicts of interest.

 To simplify, there are three different business models:

-With the issuer-pay business model, the Rating Agency charges the issuer, i.e. the evaluated entity, for the service.
-Of course, the issuer-pay model is adopted for solicited ratings, where the creditworthiness assessment is requested by the issuer itself.
+• the issuer-pay model; the Rating Agency charges the issuer, i.e. the evaluated entity, for the service.
+The issuer-pay model is adopted for solicited ratings.

 to learn how to financially